-I am enthusiastic about the opportunity to join you as principal of the secondary school.
+I was fortunate in 2013 to be given the exciting opportunity to join you as principal of the secondary school.
 Rick Fernández knew that I was interested in returning to the Austin area some time in the future, but when he first contacted me, I was reticent.
-I was happy at North Hills Preparatory, and over the past fourteen years my family and I have put down roots in both the school community and the Dallas-Fort Worth metroplex.
+I was happy at North Hills Preparatory, and over the previous fourteen years my family and I had put down roots in both the school community and the Dallas-Fort Worth metroplex.
 But I decided to investigate the opportunity, and I am absolutely thrilled that I did.
 The more I found out about Meridian School, the more excited I became.

 Meridian combines a variety of factors that are rare enough individually but are truly unique in combination: It has dedicated students, parents, and faculty.
-Its founders and administration are committed to educational excellence and the International Baccalaureate programs, planning to soon be one the few schools in the nation to combine the IB Primary Years, Middle Years, and Diploma Program under one roof.
+Its founders and administration are committed to educational excellence and the International Baccalaureate programs, a commitment which led Meridian to become one the few schools in the nation to combine the IB Primary Years, Middle Years, and Diploma Programs under one roof.
+This commitment was realized with the authorization of PYP in 2013, DP in 2015, and MYP in 2017.
 Additionally, Meridian has recruited key leaders and teachers with levels of educational and IB experience that are truly uncommon in a new charter school.
 These factors, combined with the freedom to innovate intrinsic to charter schools, provide us with an opportunity to build something truly special at Meridian School.

 Born and raised in the Austin area, Charles Ryder attended the University of Texas at Austin, earning a Bachelor of Arts in both History and English, and Texas Teaching Certification in Secondary English and Social Studies.
 Mr. Ryder began his teaching career at Westview Middle School in Pflugerville ISD, teaching Texas History, US History, and designing an African History course, as well as serving as UIL Academic Campus Coordinator and Social Studies Department Chair.